 X, J, Q – Tongue Behind Front Teeth!

-X – x sounds like the word “she” but you put your tongue behind your front teeth and have a wider mouth.
+X – x sounds like the word “she” but you put your tongue behind your lower front teeth and have a wider mouth.

 Q – q resembles the “chee” in “cheese”.
-Again, your tongue would be behind your front teeth and your mouth wide.
+Again, your tongue would be behind your lower front teeth and your mouth wide.

-J – j again requires your tongue to be behind your front teeth and mouth wide.
+J – j again requires your tongue to be behind your lower front teeth and mouth wide.
 There is no real English equivalent, so we’d suggest listening to some native pronunciation of the j sound in Chinese.

 The above sounds also vary depending on which vowel follows the consonant.
 If you would like to hear some of these words pronounced, head over to our sample lessons to practice.
 You can click any word to bring up the live dictionary and can then click to hear the word.
 You can also listen to the human spoken audio in full using the audio control bar at the bottom of the lesson.

 Hint: Use the Pinyin toggle to find the relevant words if you struggle recognising the characters!

 Zh, Ch, Sh, R